This policy document also describes how you can:

 Examples of a third party include: a referee, your authorised representative (if you have one), a family member.

 The types of sensitive information that we may collect must relate specifically to the function or activity for which it is collected, and we collect this information only when it is necessary for this function or activity.

 If Wellways needs to collect sensitive information from you, we will ask you to provide us with your express consent to the collection.
 Express consent differs from implied consent, and usually involves documentation such as a signed agreement or record of a verbal statement.
 We will also make sure your consent is informed consent, by way of explaining how your information will be used and disclosed.
 Consent must also be given voluntarily by an individual with the capacity to communicate such consent at the time it is given.

 The kinds of sensitive information that we may collect (alongside the above-mentioned types of personal information) are listed below, relative to the function-related or activity-related file types to which they apply.

-Further information on the handling of personal information in participant files can be found in Wellways’ Participant Privacy and Confidentiality policy.
+Please contact us for further information on the handling of personal information in participant files.

 We collect personal information from membership applicants and current members for us to communicate directly to members, engage participation in membership activities, deliver member benefits, process membership payments and for the purposes of fundraising.